agraef/midizap/README.md

 # Name

-midizap -- zap through your multimedia applications with MIDI
+midizap -- control your multimedia applications with MIDI

 # Synopsis